-After declaring various variables using the Dim keywords or other keywords, we need to assign values or information to those variables.
-Assigning a value to a variable means storing the value in that variable.
-The form of an assignment statement is as follows:
+After declaring various variables using the Dim statements, we can assign values to those variables.
+The general format of an assignment is

-The variable can be a declared variable or a control's property value.
-The expression could be a mathematical expression, a number, a literal value, a string, a Boolean value (true or false) , a combination of other variables and constants, a function and more.
+The variable can be a declared variable or a control property value.
+The expression could be a mathematical expression, a number, a string, a Boolean value (true or false) and more.
 The following are some examples:

 Private Sub Command1_Click()

-YourName = FirstName + " " + LastName
+yourName = secondName + " " + firstName

 Dim number1, number2, number3 as Integer